06 / 17

 06 / 17 / 2021 The project responds to the new housing habitability needs, more typical of our time.
 Thus, the aim was to get bigger rooms where to spend time and be able to do other activities beyond sleeping and, instead of a living room...You might also like:

-Recommended post: House on the Bench by Sturgess Architecture
+Recommended post: Patio House by BLOOT Architecture